skivvyjs/skivvy/docs/guide/02-running-tasks.md

 skivvy run hello-world::greet
 ```

+Naming collisions between tasks are relatively rare though, so luckily this namespacing isn't necessary most of the time.

 ## Running tasks with different targets

 As seen in the section on [configuring tasks](03-configuring-tasks.md#configuring-multiple-task-targets), each task can define multiple target configurations.
 Tasks usually run in their default target configuration, but you can tell a task to run in a different target configuration by suffixing the task name with a colon followed by the target name.